SpaceCowboy100/cs100HW4/README.md

 if [ ! -d bin ]; then mkdir bin; fi g++ -Wall -Werror src/hello.cpp -o bin/hello
 ```
 Our source code compiled successfully.
 Now enter the following to run the executable:
 ```
 $ bin/hello
 Hello World!
 ```
 We have our `Makefile` up and running!
 Now we can add other targets to our project.

 ###targets
-In smaller projects we may only have one target, `all` however in large projects you may not want to compile the entire contents of the `src` directory, only specified source code.
+In smaller projects we may only have one default target, however in large projects you may not want to compile the entire contents of the `src` directory, only specified source code.
-All source code under the `all` target will compile when you enter the `$ make` command from the terminal.
+All source code under the default target will compile when you enter the `$ make` command from the terminal.
 If you have `foo.cpp` in your `src` directory and want to only compile and run the `foo` executable your `Makefile` would look similar to this:

 ```